 The audible thud

 drew the attention of all nearby.
 In ceremonial gown, the Archer stood to the left, while eyes of onlookers locked onto the target, positioned fifty yards to the right.
 The arrow extended perpendicular from

 the face of the target, it’s brightly colored feathers bathed in the late afternoon sun.

 It was a magnificent shot, centered perfectly in the target.

 Spellbound, the crowd milled

 silently about for several moments before exploding into complementary applause.
 Having observed competitions throughout the day, they had grown accustomed to inconsistencies in levels of skill, and trueness of

 aim among the various competitors.
 Only the most dedicated observers waited to see the Master’s performance.

 His first effort, set the standard for the entire day.
 No one had shot so

 true, and with such level of confidence and quietude.
 All eyes turned back to the Master, as he reached to draw a second arrow.
-Again, briefly, he became the center of creation as all focused on his drawn
+Again, briefly, he became the center of interest as all focused on his drawn

 on target impinging on space already held by its predecessor.

 This time, there was no explosion of applause.
 The crowd stood stunned, and silent.
 What first appeared perhaps to be luck as much

 last time at the target, he turned, then proceeded to exit.
 One of the spectators leaned to a translator asking what would be next.

-The translator, responded, “nothing”.
+The translator, responded, “Nothing.”

-large in fact he physically dominated the translator, spoke loudly, “We waited these long hours because we were promised a demonstration by the Master, and two shots fired at a target is
+large man, so large in fact he physically dominated the translator, approached and spoke loudly, “We waited these long hours because we were promised a demonstration by the Master, and two shots fired at a target is

 not a demonstration by our measure.
 Where is the rest of the show?”

 The diminutive translator responded, “You have witnessed a miracle!”

 The large man laughed, “What

 miracle?
 He fired two shots and hit the target.
-Granted, he hit the target square in the center, but miracle...I think not.”
+Granted, he hit the target square in the center, but miracle?
+I think not.”
 Responding, the translator said, “Consider this.
 The first shot was

 impeccable.
 Only one thing could possibly top the first shot, and that was the second.
 The miracle is the Master intended to do what he did.
 Once that was accomplished, he could offer nothing further

 “I don’t get it,” the large man said as others gathered around, “What was accomplished, where was the entertainment, what he did wasn’t enough, we’re here

-Looking the large man square in the eye, the translator answered, “For many, the first shot was enough... it was the best shot of the entire day, and he owed nothing further to
+Looking the large man square in the eye, the translator answered, “For many, the first shot was enough.
+Iit was the best shot of the entire day, and he owed nothing further to

 anyone.
-The second shot was his proof the first shot was not an accident.
+The second shot was his proof the first shot was no accident.
 That is the way of Masters.
 They are not concerned with entertainment, nor are they concerned with your ‘show’, whatever that

 Whether fact or legend, the story of the Master Archer speaks directly to the point of what constitutes the best proof of truth.

 Now suppose for a moment you are the son of

 God, and have chosen to demonstrate victory over death by raising the deceased Lazarus, who had been dead in the sepulcher for four days.
-Like the Archer’s first arrow, it is a singular statement of message, “there is life after
+Like the Archer’s first arrow, it is a singular statement of message, “There

 the ire and suspicion of authorities, it is uncertain whether any message is perceived, except that a wonderful stunt was performed.

 There is a common link between the two.
 Their focus on the absolute

-existence.
+of existence.
 The second Master demonstrates there is a place we go after our biological lives conclude, but to call it “death” is misunderstanding the reality.